cf-tme/connect_2022_labs/lab1.md

 - Set up your first Pages project
 - Felt the developer experience when using Pages
-- Added dynamic functionality with with help from Cloudflare Workers/Functions
+- Added dynamic functionality with help from Cloudflare Workers/Functions

-Build fast sites.In record time.
+Build fast sites, in record time.
 Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.

 ```{admonition} Learn More about Cloudflare Pages!
 :class: note